Healthy Homes Assessment Napier South

 Home Assessments Napier South for Rental Properties

-There are a myriad of concerns to look over in a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of concerns to check when conducting a house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of an tenancy solutions ruling can be significant for property managers and landlords.
-For expert guidance, contact us today and book your rental properties home assessment.
+The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today to schedule your rental property home assessment.

 home assessments for rental properties